aimhubio/aim/docs/source/understanding/data_storage.md

 ### What is the index container?
-As mentioned in the previous section, each run writes data into its own isolated containers.
+Each run writes data into its own isolated containers.
 The aim queries require reading the Run metadata from **meta** container.
 However, with 1000s of runs opening each meta container database will slow-down the queries.
 Here the indexing of metadata becomes crucial.